exceljs/exceljs/README.md

 of text within the worksheet xml.
 The top-left cell in a range is the designated master and will hold the formula that all the other cells in the range will derive from.
-The other 'slave' cells can then refer to this master cell instead of redefining the whole formula again.
+The other 'aligned' cells can then refer to this master cell instead of redefining the whole formula again.
-Note that the master formula will be translated to the slave cells in the usual Excel fashion so that references to other cells will be shifted down and to the right depending on the slave's offset to the master.
+Note that the master formula will be translated to the aligned cells in the usual Excel fashion so that references to other cells will be shifted down and to the right depending on the aligned cell's offset to the master.
 For example: if the master cell A2 has a formula referencing A1 then if cell B2 shares A2's formula, then it will reference B1.

-A master formula can be assigned to a cell along with the slave cells in its range
+A master formula can be assigned to a cell along with the aligned cells in its range

 ```javascript
 worksheet.getCell('A2').value = {